 This will only consume files from the bar folder, if a file name done exists in the same directory as the target files.
-Camel will automatic delete the done file when it is finished consuming the files.
+For versions prior to 2.9.3, Camel will automatically delete the done file when it is finished consuming the files.